 Stephanie is an actor in film & theatre, a comedic writer, a Managing Director, and a creative collaborator.
-While she’s no stranger to musical theatre, and even Opera, Stephanie spends much of her time working with experimental/avant-garde theatre artists around the world.
-She has appeared in numerous classical texts re-imagined for contemporary audiences, as well as original works told through a mash-up of live performance and technology.
+She spends much of her time working with avant-garde theatre artists from all over the world, appearing in classical texts re-imagined for contemporary audiences, as well as original works told through a mash-up of live performance and technology.
 She writes and performs her own work with Heck No Techno; a musical sketch comedy group based in NYC.
 She is the Managing Director and core company member of Source Material; a collective of artists/musicians/performers, who work together to excavate the deep truths and great stories of our communities.
-Stephanie has also performed and collaborated with Reid Farrington (The Return at the MET and CasablancaBox at HERE Arts *Drama Desk Nom*), Lars Jan (The White Album at BAM, On the Frontier with CNP), Sara Farrington (Leisure, Labor, Lust), Marina McClure, Gia Forakis (core company member of Gia Forakis & Co), Mark Greenfield, Randall Sharp, Sarah Hughes, Robert Cucuzza, Samantha Shay/ Source Material, Fernando Belo, and Theatre Movement Bazzaar (Cherry Jam).
-Stephanie loves to tell stories with her entire body, voice, and heart.
+Stephanie has also performed and collaborated with Reid Farrington (The Return at the MET, CasablancaBox at HERE Arts *Drama Desk Nom*), Lars Jan (The White Album at BAM, On the Frontier with CNP), Gia Forakis & Company, and Theatre Movement Bazzaar (Cherry Jam).
+She loves to tell stories with her entire body, voice, and heart.

 Stephanie’s first love was musical theatre.
-She attended Bergen County Academies with an emphasis on Theatre, where she tried her hand at acting, singing, dancing, choreography, playwriting, directing, even light & set design.
-She spent her summers working at renowned New Jersey theatres such as Paper Mill Playhouse, NJPAC, and Surflight Theatre.
+She attended Bergen County Academies with an emphasis on Theatre, and spent her summers working at renowned New Jersey venues such as Paper Mill Playhouse, NJPAC, and Surflight Theatre.
 While at the Academies she played Fantine in LES MISERABLES, Mercutio in ROMEO & JULIET, and was awarded the Tiffany Rising Star Scholarship through Paper Mill Playhouse upon graduation.

-Stephanie went on to receive her BFA in Theatre from California Institute of the Arts in Valencia, CA. Some of her CalArts highlights include Frances Farmer in Robert Cucuzza’s HELLZAPOPPIN, Varya in Theatre Movement Bazzaar’s CHERRY JAM (a vivid reimagining of Chekhov's THE CHERRY ORCHARD), Martirio in THE HOUSE OF BERNARDA ALBA (dir.
-Julianne Just), and Valerian/Anna in the Center for New Performance Production of ON THE FRONTIER (dir.
+Stephanie went on to receive her BFA in Theatre from California Institute of the Arts.
+Some of her favorite roles at CalArts include Frances Farmer in Robert Cucuzza’s HELLZAPOPPIN, Varya in Theatre Movement Bazzaar’s CHERRY JAM (a vivid reimagining of Chekhov's THE CHERRY ORCHARD), Martirio in THE HOUSE OF BERNARDA ALBA (dir.
+Julianne Just), and Valerian/Anna in the Center for New Performance production of ON THE FRONTIER (dir.
 Lars Jan).

-Stephanie has also performed in venues all over the New York Metropolitan area, creating new gestural adaptations of older texts.
-In March 2013, she made her NYC debue as Oedipus in, OEDIPUS REX XX/XY at LaMama E.T.C. (dir.
+Stephanie’s work has since been seen all over the New York Metropolitan area.
+In March 2013, she made her NYC debut as Oedipus in, OEDIPUS REX XX/XY at LaMama E.T.C. (dir.
 Mark Greenfield).
-She also works closely with Gia Forakis & Company, whose premiere production, using Forakis' coined "One Thought One Action" technique, was 1940's film noir translation of the Oedipus Rex tale entitled, "OREX: THE ORIGINAL MURDER MYSTERY."
+She also works closely with Gia Forakis & Company, whose premiere production, using Forakis' coined "One Thought One Action" technique, was a 1940's film noir translation of the Oedipus Rex tale entitled, "OREX: THE ORIGINAL MURDER MYSTERY."

 Stephanie then played herself/a Docent in Reid Farrington’s THE RETURN at the Metropolitan Museum of Art in July-August 2015.
-THE RETURN used motion capture to bring Tullio Lombardo’s Adam to life!
-She was then featured in Reid Farrington & Sara Farrington's premiere of CASABLANCABOX at HERE Arts in April 2017-- a mad-cap play about the making-of Casablanca (1942)-- where she was named as "one of the most impressive performers" by the New York Times.
+THE RETURN used motion capture to bring Tullio Lombardo’s sculpture, Adam, to life!
+She was then featured in Reid Farrington's premiere of CASABLANCABOX at HERE Arts in April 2017-- a mad-cap play about the making-of Casablanca (1942)-- where she was named as "one of the most impressive performers" by the New York Times.
 The show received Drama Desk Award nominations for Unique Theatrical Experience and Outstanding Projection Design.

 Continuing her travels, Stephanie is now touring the country with Lars Jan and Early Morning Opera while developing their newest project, Joan Didion's THE WHITE ALBUM.
-The show premiered at the August Wilson Center in Oct 2018 as part of Pittsburg's Festival of Firsts (Oct 2018), go on to the BAM Harvey Theatre as part of the 2018 Next Wave Festival (Nov 2018), and then on to Los Angeles, courtesy of a co-presentation by Center Theatre Group & The Center for the Art of Performance at UCLA for its West Coast premiere in April 2019.
+The show premiered at the August Wilson Center in Oct 2018 as part of Pittsburg's Festival of Firsts, before receiving its New York Premiere at BAM Harvey, in the 2018 Next Wave Festival (Nov 28-Dec 1, 2018).
+The company will travel to Los Angeles, courtesy of a co-presentation by Center Theatre Group & The Center for the Art of Performance at UCLA for its West Coast premiere in April 2019.